Awoniyi breaks Union Berlin duck in Cologne victory | Goal.com

 The victory at the RheinEnergieStadion extended Union Berlin’s fine unbeaten run to eight matches, and they have won three league games in a row.

-They are now fifth in the German Bundesliga table with 15 points from eight matches while Cologne languish in the drop zone with just three points after the same number of games.
+They are now fifth on the Bundesliga table with 15 points from eight matches while Cologne languish in the drop zone with just three points after the same number of games.

 Next up, for Awoniyi and Union Berlin is a home fixture against Eintracht Frankfurt on November 28.